-- Run a knife around the edge of the sponge in the tin to loosen and pierce lots of holes deep into the cake with a skewer.
+- Run a knife around the edge of the sponge in the tin to loosen.

-- When the syrup has become less tacky, carefully remove the cake from the tin (I turned mine upside-down onto baking paper, then turned back upright and cautiously removed the baking paper as quickly as possible, to avoid too much sticking).
+- When the syrup has become less 'tacky', carefully remove from the tin.
+(TIP: Turn upside-down using a board with baking paper between cake and board.
+Then turn back upright (using a second board), cautiously removed the baking paper from the top of the cake as quickly as possible, to avoid too much sticking).

-- Cut the cake into about 16 squares, but then push back together into the square cake shape to close the gaps.
+- Use a long, sharp knife to cut the cake into about 16 squares, before pushing back together into the square cake shape to close any gaps.

-- Remove from the heat and add the remaining sugar and fresh/frozen whole blackcurrants and stir through.
+- Remove from the heat and add the remaining sugar and fresh/frozen whole blackcurrants.

 - Pour and spread over the sponge surface and leave to cool completely.